visipedia/inat_comp/2021/README_raw.md

 ## Differences from Previous Competitions
 We made a few modifications to the competition this year.
 Similar to the [2017](../2017) competition, we are releasing the species names immediately, instead of obfuscating them.
 Our reason for obsfucating them in [2018](../2018) and [2019](../2019) was to make it difficult for competitors to scrape the web (or iNaturalist itself) for additional images.
 Because we are releasing 2.7M training images and the dataset doesn't necessarily focus on the long tail problem we feel that we can release the species names without worry.
 This does not mean that scraping is allowed.
 Please do not scrape for additional data, especially from iNaturalist.
 Having the species names also makes interpretting validation results easier when examining confusion matrices and accuracy statistics.

-We are also releasing location information for each image in the form of `latitude`, `longitude`, and `location_uncertainty` values.
+We are also releasing location and date information for each image in the form of `latitude`, `longitude`, `location_uncertainty`, and `date` values.
 We have retroactively added this information to the [2017](../2017) and [2018](../2018) datasets, but this year competitors are able to utilize this information when building models.
 We hope this motivates competitors to devise interesting solutions to this large scale problem.

 ## Guidelines
 Participants are welcome to use previous iNaturalist competition datasets ([2017](../2017/), [2018](../2018), [2019](../2019)) as an additional data source.
 However we do not provide a category or image mappings between the datasets and there is certainly overlap between the species and images included in the various datasets.
 Besides using previous iNaturalist competition datasets, participants are forbidden from collecting additional natural world data for the 2021 competition.
 Weights from models trained on ImageNet, COCO, and previous iNaturalist competition datasets may be used to initialize models.
 Models pretrained on other datasets are not allowed.
 Please specify any and all external data used for training when uploading results.